Banco Do Brasil (BBAS3.SA) Stock Price

 Banco Do Brasil shares outstanding

-The number of shares was Banco Do Brasil in 2025 — This indicates how many shares 5.708 B is divided into.
+The number of shares of Banco Do Brasil was 5.71 B in 2025.
+This indicates how many shares Banco Do Brasil is divided into.
 Since shareholders are the owners of a company, each share represents a small portion of the company's ownership.

 • 3 Years